emerald-dao/beginner-dapp-course/chapter1.0/day1/README.md

 2. Explain what a Smart Contract is.
 You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts

 3. Explain the difference between a script and a transaction.

+4. What is the difference between Testnet and Mainnet?
+When would you develop on each?